esallychang/BIOF521_Spring2022/_episodes/03-VariantCalling_Tutorial.md

 > ## Hands-On: Finding one particular mutation using the `Select lines` tool
 > **Suppose we want to know: Do either of our samples have one of the diagnostic sequence changes associated with the more transmissible B.1.1.7 SARS-CoV-2 strain?**
-> We know the B.1.1.7 lineage contains a nonsense mutation (change for legitimate codon specifying an amino acid to a stop codon) in ORF8a, at nucleotide `27972`.
+> We know the B.1.1.7 lineage contains a nonsense mutation (changing a legitimate codon specifying an amino acid to a stop codon) in ORF8a, at nucleotide `27972`.
 > > ## Do we have any variants called at position `27972` in our data set?
 > > One solution is to use the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> Select lines that match an expression </button> tool with the following parameters:
 > > + Make sure our final, collapsed is listed in the <span class="glyphicon glyphicon-file"></span> **Select lines from** field of the tool form.